High Probability Guarantees for Random Reshuffling: Numerical Experiments

+The experiment results for the first epoch (i.e., $t=0$) are displayed in \Cref{fig:lip_grad}.
+One can observe that $\widehat \sL$ is uniformly bounded by some reasonable constant.
+Interestingly, one can observe that the estimates quickly decrease to small values when the inner iteration $i$ increases.
+We suspect that the algorithm quickly enters a benign local landscape with benign Lipschitz gradient.
+Further investigation of the benign local landscape behavior is left as future work.
+This experimental result partly justifies the Lipschitz gradient condition for this neural network training problem.

-We display the gradient norm statistics for the last iterate in both algorithms in \Cref{fig:lft}.
+Next, we display the gradient norm statistics for the last iterate in both algorithms in \Cref{fig:lft}.
 It can observed that $\RR$ not only tends to yield a smaller gradient norm of the last iterate, but also exhibits a superior concentration property.
-This empirical observation corroborates our theoretical findings that the gradient norm in $\RR$ converges with high probability (see \Cref{theo:high prob complexity}).
+This empirical observation aligns with our theoretical findings that the gradient norm in $\RR$ converges with high probability.
 In \Cref{fig:losstest}, we show the training loss and test accuracy of $\RR$ and SGD.
 We can conclude that $\RR$ provides a slightly smaller training loss and demonstrates a slightly superior test accuracy.

+{Our theory, together with the existing complexity comparison between $\RR$ and SGD, indicates that $\RR$ can take less steps in the sense of high probability for converging to an $\varepsilon$-stationary point compared to SGD.
+To support this result, we conduct experiments to display the histograms of epochs $t$ of $\RR$ and SGD for achieving $\|\nabla f(x_t)\|\leq \varepsilon$ with $\varepsilon = 10^{-2}$ and $\varepsilon = 10^{-3}$.
+The results are depicted in \Cref{fig:hist_statistics}.
+Note that we change the step decay factor $0.7$ to $0.95$ for the setting where $\varepsilon = 10^{-3}$, as otherwise the step size will be decayed to nearly $0$ too early.
+It can be observed from \Cref{fig:hist_statistics} that $\RR$ often takes less steps to find a target solution than SGD.
+Additionally, $\RR$'s superiority tends to be clearer when $\varepsilon$ is smaller.
+These experiment observations align with the theory.}

 In addition, we conduct experiments to study the stopping criterion $\|g_t\|\leq \eta \varepsilon$ defined in \eqref{eq:stopping criterion}.
 The result is displayed in \Cref{fig:gttest}.
-We observed that $\|g_t\|$ finally aligns with $\|\nabla f(x_t)\|$ after $20$ iterations (epochs), corroborating our \Cref{theo:last iterate}.
-It is also demonstrated that $\|g_t\|$ decreases along with the iteration index $t$.
-Upon setting the stopping criterion in \eqref{eq:stopping criterion} to $\|g_t\|\leq 7\times 10^{-3}$, the training process completes around the $17$th iteration (epoch), yielding a converged test accuracy.
+We observed that $\|g_t\|$ finally aligns with $\|\nabla f(x_t)\|$ after $20$ epochs, aligning with our stopping criterion theorems.
+It is also demonstrated that $\|g_t\|$ decreases along with the epoch index $t$.
+Upon setting the stopping criterion in \eqref{eq:stopping criterion} to $\|g_t\|\leq 7\times 10^{-3}$, the training process completes around the $17$th epoch, yielding a converged test accuracy.
 This suggests that $\|g_t\|$ is a practical measure that can be used as a stopping criterion.

-Finally, we also conduct experiments on $\pRR$.
-The performance of $\pRR$ closely mirrors that of $\RR$, likely due to the fact that $\RR$ will not be trapped by strict saddle points in practical implementations.
-Therefore, we choose to omit these displays.